Schedule consultation

 for students in grades 3 – 7

-Description: We have compiled a list of children books that cover not only the evergreens of children literature, but also the newest editions to the genre.
-We’ll talk classics, novels and, novellas, short stories.
-We’ll dedicate 2-3 week per book, and in our meetings, we’ll talk about them, aiming for a true literary analyzation.
+Description: We have compiled a list of children’s books that cover not only the evergreens of children’s literature, but also the newest additions to the genre.
+We’ll talk classics, novels, novellas, and short stories.
+We’ll dedicate 2-3 week per book, and in our meetings, we’ll talk about them, aiming for a true literary analysis.
 In between, we’ll read short forms in the meetings and analyze those as well.
 Each student will receive a short questionnaire with basic questions that they will fill once they read each book.
 These questionnaires are going to be a foundation for our club book debate.

 for students in grades 8 – 12